Funny Car: The flopper era (1966–1969)

-Logghe proved unable to keep up with the demand for their chassis, leading to the creation of a funny car chassis-building industry, which was soon joined by Dick Fletcher, Don Hardy, Ronnie Scrima, and a number of others.
+Logghe proved unable to keep up with the demand for their chassis, leading to the creation of a Funny Car chassis-building industry, which was soon joined by Dick Fletcher, Don Hardy, Ronnie Scrima, and a number of others.
 Late in 1969, Pat Foster and John Buttera would devise a Top Fuel dragster-style chassis to replace the "dune buggy" design common at the time.
 This would go under the Mustang Mach Is of Danny Ongais and Mickey Thompson.
 Similar chassis would be built by Logghe, Scrima, Buttera, Woody Gilmore, Don Long, and Steve Plueger, among others; this design remains the standard in TF/FC.
 In 1968, Thorley would drive a rear-engined Javelin, built by Woody Gilmore, powered by an AMC 401.
 (This engine would later be replaced by a 392 Hemi prepared by John Hoven and Glenn Okazaki.)
 That same year, Leal would sell his 'cuda to Don Schumacher.
 NHRA created the new Funny Car (TF/FC) class at the NHRA Winternationals in 1969; Funny Car Eliminator (FCE) would be won by Clare Sanders, teammate of "Jungle Jim" Liberman.
 Tragedy struck the same year, with the death of Jerry Schwartz in the ex-Foster Mach I. In a virtually identical car (except the color), Ongais won a number of rounds, with passes frequently in the low sevens at over 182.16 mph, including taking Funny Car Eliminator at the USnats.

+Records and championships (1969–1979)

 Gene Snow would record the first official 200 mph pass in the Keith Black-engined, Logghe-chassised 1969 Dodge Charger, Rambunctious.
-One of the most famous (and popular) funny cars in NHRA history would appear in 1969: Chi-Town Hustler, a Charger prepared by Fakonas and Coil (driven by Pat Minnick).
+One of the most famous (and popular) Funny Cars in NHRA history would appear in 1969: Chi-Town Hustler, a Charger prepared by Fakonas and Coil (driven by Pat Minnick).
 Another Funny Car record was set in 1970 by Leroy Goldstein ("The Israeli Rocket"), then testing Firestone tires, with a 6.99 pass at Capitol Raceway, Funny Car's first under seven seconds.
 By November, Jake Johnson in the hemi-powered Blue Max (driving for Harry Schmidt) turned in a 6.72 at 218 mph, at OCIR.
 The big news that year was the creation of Mattel Hot Wheels-sponsored team of Don Prudhomme and Tom McEwen.